Refer a friend - They receive 20% & You receive 650 denarii points - A Win-Win!

 Relaxing can also help to avoid cramping, carpal tunnel and general stress - both mental & physical.

 Economy of energy is a recurring theme for musicians as it is for any act of performance, so minimizing your energy expenditure is always something to be mindful of.
+Wasting energy on unneeded tension and worry is detrimental to playing your best.

 Tension and worry sap your strength and leave you less able to focus on the task at hand.
+They can also lead to mistakes, which can compound the negative effects.

 All in all, it's important to stay calm and relaxed when playing guitar as it would be with any sport or performance activity.
+Taking some deep breaths and refocusing your thoughts can help you get back on track!

-Step 1: Form a loose fist.
-Keep your middle, ring and pinky fingers tucked back into the palm and out of the way.
+Keep your middle finger, ring and pinky fingers tucked back into the palm and out of the way.

-Step 2: Lay the pick on the side of your first knuckle of your index finger.
+Lay the pick on the side of your first knuckle of your index finger.

 The guitar tip should be parallel with your index finger and pointing in the direction of your finger.

-Step 3: Gently lay your thumb across your index finger with the pick to form a “T” shape.
+Gently lay your thumb across your index finger with the pick to form a “T” shape.

-Step 4: Finally, curl your index finger towards your fist to get it out of the way of the plectrum’s playing tip.
+Finally, curl your index finger towards your fist to get it out of the way of the plectrum’s playing tip.
 That’s it!

 At this point you can also rotate the pick slightly to the left or right to get the most comfortable guitar pick angle for you.